OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The [HashiCorp Vault - Login with LDAP](https://library.octopus.com/step-templates/de807003-3b05-4649-9af3-11a2c7722b3f/actiontemplate-hashicorp-vault-ldap-login) step template authenticates with a Vault Server using the [LDAP](https://www.vaultproject.io/docs/auth/ldap) authentication method.
 This is useful as it allows Vault integration without having to duplicate username or password configuration.

-You might choose to authenticate using LDAP if you already have an LDAP server available and make use of service accounts to control access to sensitive information.
+You might choose to authenticate using LDAP if you already have an LDAP server available and use service accounts to control access to sensitive information.

 :::hint
 Microsoft's Active Directory supports LDAP using [Active Directory Lightweight Directory Services](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/adam/what-is-active-directory-lightweight-directory-services).